Heba13/stud-Robotic/README.md

 Execute the test suite using the robot command: bash
 Copy code
-robot tests/
+robot  ShopTest/shop.robot
-Replace tests/ with the path to the directory containing your test cases.

 Monitor the test execution in the console.
 Upon completion, a detailed test report will be generated in HTML format, located in the results directory.
 Folder Structure
-RobotFramework/vodafone/tests/webApp/search.feature: Contains the test cases written in jerkin .
-RobotFramework/vodafone/tests/webApp/search.robot : Contains the implementation for variable and Scenarios written in python. vodafone/tests/webApp/search_step_definitions.robot : Contains the test cases  implementation written in python
+RobotFramework/ShopTest/shop.robot:Contains the implementation for variable and Scenarios written in python. robot ShopTest/resources/pages : Contains pages of web APP